 Principles Guiding Our Work

-Openness.
 We believe access to digital scholarship should be made as open as possible, though in some cases it should be closed to protect sensitive information or vulnerable communities.
 Where possible, we will use open standards, tools, and review processes to promote responsible long-term sustainability and access.

-Transparency.
 We endeavor to make our processes transparent and legible, and to provide proper attribution and compensation.
 This will be accomplished by adhering to best practices for collaboration and hiring in digital scholarship, by sharing our documentation, and providing opportunities for feedback.

-Care and consent.
 We prioritize the consent of involved parties and believe it is central to our service model.
 Informed by the Consentful Tech project, we employ an opt-in model, where staff may choose to work on projects, and are empowered to decline if they don't have the capacity.
 We prioritize projects that have mechanisms for community accountability.
 Our goal is to center human needs throughout the research process.

 Connection and partnership